MattDoesAThing/yuzu-wiki/FAQ.md

 ### **yuzu closes when I try to open it**
 Disconnect any USB gamepad you have and relaunch yuzu.

+### Games fail to launch with the error: "WerFault.exe - Application Error - The application was unable to start correctly"

+This typically occurs when yuzu runs out of RAM.
+Increase the size of your pagefile to resolve the issue.

+### What is Boxcat?

+Please read the following article: [Boxcat](https://yuzu-emu.org/help/feature/boxcat/)

+### Why am I getting an error?

+Please look up your error in the following page: [Error Codes](https://yuzu-emu.org/help/reference/error-codes/)

+### What are Mods and how do I install them?

+Please read the following article: [Mods](https://yuzu-emu.org/help/feature/game-modding/)

+### How do I upload my log file?

+Please read the following guide: [How to Upload the Log File](https://yuzu-emu.org/help/reference/log-files/)

+### How do I use the resolution scanner?

+**This is currently broken, and not working.**
+Please read the following guide: [How to Use the Resolution Scanner](https://yuzu-emu.org/help/feature/resolution-rescaler/)

+### What is Telemetry?

+Please read the following article: [What is Telemetry?](https://yuzu-emu.org/help/feature/telemetry/)

+### How do I install Early Access?

+Please read the following guide: [How to install Early Access](https://yuzu-emu.org/help/early-access/)
 ---

 ### **What is yuzu?**